jacquetc/skribisto/save-system-concurrency-review.md

 ## Root causes

-1. **Reads are not snapshot-isolated (and can't be made so cheaply as written).** Per-table locks + no atomic freeze → F1, and the read half of F2/F3.
+1. **Reads are not snapshot-isolated (and can't be made so cheaply as written).** Per-table locks + no atomic freeze → F1, and the read half of F2.
 2. **A whole-store savepoint is held by a writer on a background thread.** Savepoint rollback is whole-store by design; safe only when commands are serialized. `save_as` breaks that assumption → F2.
+3. **Backup's "save first" invariant isn't enforced** — the Backup menu copies the on-disk zip without saving first → stale backup → F3.
+(Copying the zip itself is sound once a save precedes it.)
-3. **Locks/threads are not panic-hardened** → F4.
+4. **Locks/threads are not panic-hardened** → F4.

 Causes 1 and 2 are orthogonal; `save_as` is unlucky enough to hit both.